 Cat breeding can be a rewarding experience, but it's not an operation to be undertaken lightly.
 If you're thinking about breeding your pet, first consider the tragic surplus of unwanted cats sitting in shelters and running the streets at this very moment.

-All About Cat Breeding
+All About Cat Breeding and Mating

 Cat breeding seems to be slightly less complicated than dog breeding, since you don't need to be as precise about the timing and felines seem to be far more self-sufficient at handling the mating themselves.
 Let's take a closer look at the process.